-- I. Board Members shall demonstrate a commitment to a transparent, fair, and just process to perform the duties laid forth in these recommendations. - II.
-Members of the Review Board shall reside, and/or work, and/or be enrolled in an educational program in the City of Santa Barbara at the time of appointment. - i.
+- I. COB Members shall demonstrate a commitment to a transparent, fair, and just process to perform the duties laid forth in these recommendations. - II.
+Members of the COB shall reside, and/or work, and/or be enrolled in an educational program in the City of Santa Barbara at the time of appointment. - i.
 It is recognized that some COB members may experience high housing mobility and, as a result, may move their residency or employment outside city boundaries during their term for housing or financial reasons.
-Board members who do so may remain on the Board for the duration of their term provided that they still reside in Santa Barbara County, but may not be reappointed if they reside and/or work outside the City of Santa Barbara. - III.
-Up to one (1) seat on the COB may be filled by a community member with life experience as sworn law enforcement outside of Santa Barbara County who meets the following criteria: - They have not previously served as a sworn law enforcement officer in Santa Barbara County; - ii.
-They have been retired from law enforcement for seven (7) or more years; and - iii.
-They attest that they did not have a history of misconduct while serving as sworn law enforcement. - IV.
-No member of the Board shall be an employee of the City of Santa Barbara nor an immediate family member of current or former SBPD employees or employees of the City of Santa Barbara.
-For the purposes of this ordinance, "immediate family"
+COB members who do so may remain on the board for the duration of their term provided that they still reside in Santa Barbara County, but may not be reappointed if they reside and/or work outside the City of Santa Barbara. - III.
+Up to one (1) seat on the COB may be filled by a community member with lived experience as sworn law enforcement who meets the following criteria: - i.
+They have not previously served as a sworn law enforcement officer in Santa Barbara County; - ii.
+They have been retired from law enforcement for seven (7) or more years; - They do not have a history of misconduct while serving as a sworn law enforcement officer.
+The finding that is considered the definition of misconduct is taken from SB1421 and SB16 and is defined as the following: - a.
+A sustained finding involving a complaint that alleges unreasonable or excessive force or an unjustified officer involved shooting; - b.
+A sustained finding that an officer failed to intervene against another officer using force that is clearly unreasonable or excessive; - c.
+A sustained finding made by any law enforcement agency or oversight agency that a peace officer or custodial officer engaged in conduct including, but not limited to, verbal statements, writings, online posts, recordings and gestures involving prejudice or discrimination against a person on the basis of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, or military and veteran status;